 The shape TJ assumes contains expressive messages about the individuals or communities that matter, and it is natural to wish to redress the power balance in favour of victims without bargaining leverage.
-It also is natural to esteem power that resides in communities over that of artificially-constructed states, and to prefer social movement that reflect immediate place-based concerns over external blueprints.
+It also is natural to esteem power that resides in communities over that of artificially-constructed states, and to prefer social movements that reflect immediate place-based concerns over external blueprints.
 However, the exaltation of social movements of the indigenous, poor and marginalised as a means of ‘challenging institutions steered by elites’ (Gready and Robins 2017: 964-965) carries one obvious danger, namely the assumption that genuine social transformation can be envisaged without accounting for elite support or opposition.
-As the rest of this article argues, to ignore elites is to ignore the loci of effective political power that condition all opportunity for meaningful change.
-The literature of transformative justice has a sophisticated understanding of how colonialism and international financial institutions serve as drivers of structural violence, but it inadequately captures the agency of domestic elites on long-term structural outcomes because it under-emphasises the manner in which national political economy incentives shape justice opportunities.
+As the rest of this chapter argues, to ignore elites is to ignore the loci of effective political power that condition all opportunity for meaningful change.

 Identifying Elites

 Elite theory attempts to explain why all societies are characterised by asymmetrical distributions of political and economic power (Zuckerman, 1977: 324) and why organised minorities tend to dominate disorganised majorities (Mosca, 1939: 53).
 It begins with the deep historical sociology of state formation.
 In the social state of nature, groups that attempt to establish self-defence and at least some form of community goods organise themselves hierarchically.
-These and subsequent, more complex forms of organisation requires leaders.
+These and subsequent, more complex forms of organisation require leaders.
 Though we attribute action to classes, tribes or social movements, what we generally mean is that some members of these groups, namely elites or sub-elites, have taken common action (Etzioni-Halevy, 1983).
 As Mann (1986: 6) puts it:

 In pursuit of their goals, humans enter into cooperative, collective power relations with one another.
 But in implementing collective goals, social organisation and division of labour are set up.
 Organisation and division of function carry an inherent tendency to distributive power, deriving from supervision and coordination.